wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/Tickets/guides/Introduction.md

 &nbsp;

-> **Note:** This module is [universal](https://support.wix.com/https://www.wix.com/velo/reference/api-overview/api-versions#universal-modules).
+> **Note:** This module is [universal](/api-overview/api-versions#universal-modules).
 Functions in this module can run on both the backend and frontend, unless specified otherwise.

 The Tickets API allows you to manage tickets for your site's events.

-With the Checkout API you can:
+With the Tickets API you can:

 - Access and update the tickets for an event.
 - Check in tickets, and delete ticket check-ins.